MegamanEXE/VR-Search/README.md

 # VR-Search

-This is should be irrelevant to everybody.
+This should be irrelevant to everybody.
 It's a private repository.

 "a" commits refer to when the GitHub desktop application was initially giving me errors but suddenly worked.
 Don't judge me.